zjpeterson/ansible-tower-aci/README.md

 ```

 ### Host Variables
-The plugin currently collects 3 variables about the hardware it finds: `serial`, `model`, and `address`.
+The plugin currently collects 3 variables about the hardware it finds: `serial`, `model`, `role`, and `address`.
 These values are provided as host vars.

 Example output using `ansible-inventory` and the provided `sandbox_aci.yml`:
 ```